-The Knowledge, Evidence, Research and Learning (KERL) component of the Girls’ Education South Sudan (GESS) programme aims to generate knowledge about best practices in education, what works/doesn’t work, both nationally and internationally, in programmatic causality, and in impact.
-The KERL seeks to develop an evidence base for the project interventions, linking inputs to outcomes and impact, as well as acting as a broader information hub focused on girls’ education.
+The Knowledge, Evidence, Research and Learning (KERL) component of the Girls’ Education South Sudan (GESS) programme is generating knowledge about best practices in education, what works/doesn’t work, both nationally and internationally, in programmatic causality, and in impact.
+KERL is developing an evidence base for the project interventions, linking inputs to outcomes and impact, as well as acting as a broader information hub focused on girls’ education.

-GESS strives to eliminate barriers to girls’ education and promote gender equality throughout the education system.
+GESS is eliminating barriers to girls’ education and promote gender equality throughout the education system.
 To do that, we need to understand more about the issues that prevent girls from going to school, staying in school and learning while at school.
-Our ongoing research will help to determine what works or doesn’t work in favour of girls’ education in South Sudan.
+Our ongoing research is helping to determine what works or doesn’t work in favour of girls’ education in South Sudan.

 The KERL component seeks to: